Damascus: A History

 Mario Ascheri, Bradley Franco

-A History of Siena provides a concise and up-to-date biography of the city, from its medieval development through to the present day, and makes Siena’s history, culture and traditions accessible to anyone studying or visiting the city.
-Well-informed by archival research and recent scholarship on...
+A History of Siena provides a concise and up-to-date biography of the city, from its ancient and medieval development up to the present day, and makes Siena’s history, culture, and traditions accessible to anyone studying or visiting the city.
+Well informed by archival research and recent...

 February 01, 2019

 Damascus, first published in 2005, was the first account in English of the history of the city, bringing out the crucial role it has played at many points in the region’s past.
 It traces the story of this colourful, significant and complex city through its physical development, from the its...

 Shortlisted for the 2018 British-Kuwait Friendship Society Book Prize Aleppo is one of the longest-surviving cities of the ancient and Islamic Middle East.
 Until recently it enjoyed a thriving urban life—in particular an active traditional suq, with a continuous tradition going back...

 December 04, 2017